mouhebkh/DevOpsTests/README.md

 # DevOpsTests
-A repo for educationnal purpose
+A repo for DevOps purpose